The financial implications of getting a divorce after Christmas

 How does getting a divorce impact investments?

-This being said, you won’t need to pay CGT on your main house or stocks and shares ISA.
 The specifics of a financial settlement can vary significantly, so it’s important to understand the nuances of how selling investments may impact you financially.

-Another risk to selling your investments as part of your settlement, you might be forced to sell your investments before their maturity or at a bad time on the stock market.
+Another risk to selling your investments as part of your settlement is you might be forced to sell your investments before their maturity or at a bad time on the stock market.
 As a result, you may end up making a loss on your investments, which may drastically change the outlook of your financial situation.

-If you found this article helpful, you might also find our article on the new no fault divorce law changes informative, too.
+If you found this article helpful, you might also find our article on the no fault divorce law changes informative, too.